NeurodataWithoutBorders/nwb_hackathons/HCK04_2018_Seattle/Breakouts/UserAdoption/README.md

     * Create page with “NWB is used by these labs”

+### User/Developer Website for NWB:N

- * **User/Developer Website for NWB:N** :  We need a landing page for NWB:N (separate from the NWB nwb.org landing page) that is focused on end users and developers rather than funders and NWB at large.
+We need a landing page for NWB:N (separate from the NWB nwb.org landing page) that is focused on end users and developers rather than funders and NWB at large.
 While there is a lot of documentation available, we need better cross-linking between the documents as well as a central place for users to go to for information about the NWB:N data standard and software.

+* Proposed process

-    * We'll create this at: https://neurodatawithoutborders.github.io/
+    * The developer team will create this at: https://neurodatawithoutborders.github.io/

     * The site should also be easily accesible from nwb.org